FauzanKhan/angular-popover/readme.md

 # ngPopover
-An elegant, easily customizable generic popover in Angular that transcludes custom HTML.
+An elegant, easily customizable generic popover in Angular that transcludes custom HTML

 ### Description
 * An angular directive for generic popovers.